metabase/metabase/docs/questions/query-builder/expressions/now.md

 By default, `now` uses your Metabase's [report time zone](../../../configuring-metabase/localization.md#report-timezone).
 If your admin hasn't set a report time zone, `now` will use your database's time zone.

-For example, let's say you're using a Postgres database.
+Say you're using a Postgres database.
 If your Metabase report time zone is set to EST, you'll get `now` in EST:

 ```sql
 SELECT CURRENT_TIMESTAMP AT TIME ZONE 'EST'
 ```

-If you don't have a report time zone, you'll get `now` in your database's time zone:
+If you don't have a report time zone, you'll get `now` in the Postgres database's time zone (typically UTC):

 ```sql
 SELECT CURRENT_TIME